-If I am not conducting research in the lab, I am likely either playing soccer, running, or cooking one of my signature bowls.
+If I am not conducting research in the lab, I am likely either playing soccer, running, reading philosophy, or cooking one of my signature bowls.
+If you stay on my good side, I’ll make you one for free…

 Currently, my research investigates the neural and psychological principles in multimodal perception and attentional selection.
 My approach utilizes a range of techniques including behavioral experiments, neuroimaging, and computational modeling to investigate both processes.